 This project consists of an experiment with subsidized purchasing of local foods modelled after the food stamps program.
 Our technology innovates because instead of stigmatizing users, it invites them to contribute to the project.
 Loaded with a monthly amount based on household size, the Proximity Card is an agile payment mode that allows customers to buy non-processed local products at farmer’s markets situated throughout the territory of Montréal.

-A laboratory that aims to offer experimental and participatory approaches to remove regulatory blockages that can slow down innovation at different scales.
-In this space, partners and citizens work together to identify the regulatory obstacles facing Montréal in Commin's joint projects.
+The laboratory aims to offer experimental and participatory approaches to remove regulatory blockages that can slow down innovation at different scales.
+In this space, partners and citizens work together to identify the regulatory obstacles facing Montréal in Commin’s joint projects.
 They are experimenting with innovative solutions to change regulations in order to better meet the needs and realities of communities.

 Indigenous data hub